Kevin McHale (footballer): Huddersfield Town Days

-Kevin McHale was one of the most gifted youngsters to play for Huddersfield Town and over eleven seasons he became one of Huddersfield's most consistent and familiar post war players.
-Despite his inexperience he became one of the steadying figures as Town began adjusting to life in the Second Division during the 1950s and 60s and, after making his debut at just seventeen years old, he was a regular in one of the strongest Town squads of the last fifty years.
+Over eleven seasons, he became one of Huddersfield's most consistent and familiar post-war players as Town began adjusting to life in the Second Division during the 1950s and 60s.

 Born in 1939, McHale began his career playing for Barnsley and England Schools, before joining First Division Town as a sixteen-year-old in May 1955.
 The following season was to be Town's last in the top flight for fourteen years.
 A right-sided player with brilliant distribution and pace, Kevin's signature was much sought after by Town boss Andy Beattie, but the young player delayed signing professional forms until after he gained England Youth honours.
 He eventually became a full-time professional in October 1956 and made an impressive debut against Leicester City, during which he scored Town's second in a 2–2 draw.
-It was the start of a long and distinguished career at Leeds Road.
+It was the start of a long career at Leeds Road.

-Despite spending his entire Town career in the Second Division, McHale had the privilege of playing alongside some of the club's great names including Vic Metcalfe, Les Massie and Bill McGarry.
-But there was one player with whom McHale would click more than any other player and with whom he would strike up a devastating partnership – Denis Law.

-Law made his debut three months after McHale and the teenagers immediately set about forming one of the most breathtakingly brilliant right-sided partnerships in the club's history.
-Kevin proved an ideal associate for Law to display his abundant ability and from making their partnership debut away at Notts County on 24 December 1956, the duo were virtually ever present until the end of the season.
-Leeds Road regulars suspected their budding young professionals were something special, but it was not until the Third Round of the FA Cup in a second replay against Sheffield United that this was confirmed.
-The two turned in a match winning performance, arguably their best game together, as Town won 2–1 thanks to goals from Quested and Hickson.
-The game was played at Maine Road and Law's performance had no doubt alerted the eagle-eyed Manchester City scouts.
-Town progressed to the fifth round of the FA Cup before being knocked out by Burnley.